-Diagnosing MS is not always easy.
-For some people, the first symptoms may be vague, and for others they can be devastating.
+Diagnosing MS is not always easy if the symptoms aren't obvious.
 Many Multiple Sclerosis symptoms can be caused by problems other than MS.

 Try not to be frustrated if months or even years go by before your illness is definitely identified as Multiple Sclerosis.

-Now, in the 21st century, Multiple Sclerosis may not be diagnosed unless a doctor can be sure that you have had at least two attacks.
-I had symptoms for 5 years before I found a doctor who could definitely label my disease as Multiple Sclerosis.
+Some doctors won't diagnose Multiple Sclerosis until they are that the patient had at least two documented attacks.
+I had symptoms for 5 years before I found a doctor who could definitely say I had Multiple Sclerosis.
 It is hard for patients to have patience!

 The doctor will examine you, ask you questions about your symptoms, and do some tests.
-An MRI is often used to confirm the diagnosis, because the patches of damage (lesions) caused by MS attacks can best be seen with this test.
+An MRI is often used to confirm the diagnosis because the patches (lesions) caused by MS attacks can best be seen with this test.

-I wish you the best in your search for diagnosis, a doctor who is a good fit and whatever treatment you feel is appropriate for you.
+I wish you the best in finding a doctor who is a good fit and in choosing a treatment plan that you feel is appropriate for you.